 - In 1996, I began a lengthy career as a legal journalist.
 After two-and-a-half years as a writer and editor with The Lawyers Weekly newspaper, I was appointed editor of National, the Canadian Bar Association’s magazine, in 1999.
 During my decade at the helm of National, the magazine won several national awards and consistently earned the highest satisfaction and relevance ratings from CBA members.
 During this time, I also helped start the Canadian Corporate Counsel Association’s own magazine.

-- In 2007, I launched my own blog, Law21: Dispatches From a Legal Profession On The Brink, which eventually transformed into this website and is where I continue to write about the law to this day.
-I also author a regular column about the legal services world at Slaw, Canada’s leading legal sector website, and I contribute dozens of articles to top legal periodicals worldwide.
+- In 2007, I launched my own blog, Law21: Dispatches From a Legal Profession On The Brink, which eventually transformed into this website.
+I also write a weekly Substack newsletter under my own name, and I author a regular column about the legal services world at Slaw, Canada’s leading legal sector website.

-- From 2010 to 2020, I worked as an independent consultant, author, and speaker, specializing in the marketplace for legal services and the evolution of law firm culture and business models.
-I delivered keynote addresses to thousands of legal professionals on four different continents throughout that time, and I wrote hundreds of blog posts about how lawyers and the legal profession could adapt to a rapidly evolving legal world.
+- Since 2010, I have worked as an independent consultant, author, and speaker specializing in the changing market for legal services and the evolution of law firm culture and business models, both on my own and as a principal with Edge International Consulting.
+I have delivered keynote addresses to thousands of legal professionals on four different continents advising lawyers and legal organizations about how to adapt to a rapidly evolving legal world.

-- In 2017, I wrote my first full-length book, Law Is a Buyer’s Market: Building a Client-First Law Firm, which was critically acclaimed worldwide and which is now available to be downloaded free.
-Earlier in the decade, I was named a Fellow of the College of Law Practice Management, I created the “21st-Century Legal Services” course for Suffolk University Law School, and I personally taught the course in its first two years.
+- In 2017, I wrote Law Is a Buyer’s Market: Building a Client-First Law Firm, a critically acclaimed book about changing the law firm business model which is available to be downloaded free.
+Earlier in the decade, I was named a Fellow of the College of Law Practice Management in recognition for my contributions to the advancement of legal services evolution.

 My volunteer work throughout this time has included advisory work for the ABA’s Center for Legal Innovation, the Law Without Walls program at the University of Miami Law School, and the access-to-justice advocacy group Responsive Law.
 I have delivered many presentations to law schools, legal startup conferences, and other non-profit or public-interest groups at no charge.